hilts-vaughan/hilts-vaughan.github.io/_posts/2022-12-16-installing-horizon-xi-linux.md

 You're probably trying to run the installer as-is from the website.
 Don't do that; follow the directions above closely and make sure the item you added in Steam is the extracted `HorizonLauncher` and not the setup.

+### 4GB Patch
+Allows the game to use 4gb of RAM instead of the default 2gb.
+The disclamer in the discord says VRAM but Thorny(the Aurthor of the patch) says it increases RAM allowance of the executable.

+1. If you are using the Lutris install script then:
+	> Launch HorizonXI in Lutris seclect 4GB Patch option and hit ok.

+   If using the base wine install then:
+   	> Download the Patch [here](https://drive.google.com/uc?export=download&id=1MKuPC6iI3s6vuoi1jEsgO2z7Kanf9OKE) and extract the archive.
+   	> Run the patcher inside your prefix
+	> ```WINEPREFIX=~/.wine-horizonxi-64 wine "~/Downloads/LargeAddressAwarePatcher/LargeAddressAwarePatcher.exe"```
+1. Navigate to C:\PATH\TO\HorizonXI\bootloader\horizon-loader.exe
+1. Hit Patch, OK, and close the Patcher.

 ### Where can I get artwork for my install?